How Long Does an Accident Stay on Your Insurance?

 Car accidents are becoming more and more common today.
 This is partly due to the increased number of drivers (more drivers means a better chance of getting in a wreck) but also due to the increased amount of distracted driving.

 Distracted driving doesn’t just include texting, although that is by far the most common and one of the most dangerous distractions.
-It also includes any activity on your phone, whether it’s surfing the web or making a phone call.
+It also includes any activity on your phone, whether it’s texting or making a phone call.
 Distracted driving can also include things such as eating while driving, fixing make-up while driving, or really anything that diverts your attention away from the road.

 Auto accidents have a big impact on what you pay for your auto insurance.
 Insurance companies look at many factors in determining the rates you pay, with one of the biggest factors being your driving history.

 The reason for this is simple: if you’ve gotten into many accidents before, the chances that you’ll get into another accident are a lot higher.
-Therefore, the insurance company is more likely to pay out money on your behalf, so they charge you more premium to try and offset their expected claims.
+Therefore, the insurance company is more likely to pay out money on your behalf, so they charge you higher premiums to try and offset their expected claims.

 Just How Long Will An Accident Affect Your Premiums?

-Many companies will look back 5 years at your driving history, which includes accidents and traffic violations.
-However, some companies only look back 3 years for both.
+Many companies will look back five years at your driving history, which includes accidents and traffic violations.
+However, some companies only look back three years for both.